Water Leak Detection & Leak Source Investigation

-Water Treatment Services is a leading water and environmental engineering specialist offering expert water leak detection and source investigation services to businesses and private individuals throughout the UK and Ireland.
+Water Treatment Services is a leading environmental engineering specialist offering non-destructive water leak detection and leak source investigation services to businesses and private individuals throughout the UK and Ireland.

-Our specialist services are delivered by experienced engineers who combine the latest high performance non-destructive leak detection and investigation techniques, in-field test equipment and laboratory analysis facilities to identify the source and location of water leaks.
+Our specialist services are delivered by experienced engineers who combine the latest high performance non-destructive leak detection and investigation techniques.

 Our specialist non-destructive leak and source identification solutions offer several benefits including: